Who Was Arthur C. Clarke?

 Towards the end of the decade, polio-related complications further reduced Clarke’s mobility, confining him to a wheelchair.
 He continued to write works of fiction and nonfiction and garner recognition for his lifetime of contributions.
 In 1983, the Arthur C. Clarke Foundation was established to promote the use of technology to improve quality of life, particularly in developing countries, through educational grants and awards; and in 1986, the Arthur C. Clarke Award for excellence in British science fiction was established.
 Clarke also held chancellorships at the University of Moratuwa in Sri Lanka from 1979 to 2002 and the International Space University from 1989 to 2004.

-In the last decade of his life, Arthur C. Clarke was knighted by the British high commissioner in Sri Lanka; was granted that country’s highest civil honor, the Sri Lankabhimanya; and saw the founding of the Arthur C. Clarke Institute for Space Education.
+In the last decade of his life, Clarke was knighted by the British high commissioner in Sri Lanka; was granted that country’s highest civil honor, the Sri Lankabhimanya; and saw the founding of the Arthur C. Clarke Institute for Space Education.
 He died of respiratory failure on March 19, 2008, at the age of 90.
 He had written nearly 100 books, along with countless essays and short stories, and made immeasurable contributions to the field of space exploration and science.

 In honor of his work, the International Astronomical Union named the distance of approximately 36,000 kilometers above the Earth's equator the Clarke Orbit, and asteroid No. 4923 received the designation “Clarke.”